matheusdallrosa/voronoi-diagram-construction/README.md

 of the plane into N regions, one region for each site.
 The Voronoi diagram is very often called a planar graph.
 See more at: [Voronoi diagram wiki article](https://en.wikipedia.org/wiki/Voronoi_diagram).

-To compile the implementation to build the main variant of the diagram, use the following command outside the fortune_points folder:
+To compile the implementation to build the main variant of the diagram, use the following command:
 ```bash
 g++ -std=c++11 -I . fortune_points/geom/* fortune_points/algorithm/* fortune_points/diagram/* -o builder
 ```